 Remember when you are on your deathbed you will never say “I wish I worked more!

-3. Get Organized, and Reduce Clutter – Almost everyone I spoke to says getting more organised and reducing clutter is a top goal for 2015.
+3. Get Organized, and Reduce Clutter – Almost everyone I spoke to says getting more organised and reducing clutter is always a top goal.
 It seems that the busier we get, the more out of control our living environments seems to become.
 Disorganisation is usually driven by emotional or psychical clutter, clean that up and organisation is an output.
 Organising clutter will not work; it will once again become disorganized.

-4. Learn Something New – Have you vowed to learn Japanese in 2015, or learn how to cook Japanese food?
+4. Learn Something New – Have you vowed to learn Japanese next year, or learn how to cook Japanese food?
 There are hundreds of Japanese programs available for all levels, schedules and budgets in Japan.
 Here is a solid list of schools from the JapanTimes.
 I attended Nichibei in Yotsuya many, many years ago and found it excellent.
 If you need a motivator than sign-up to take the Japanese Language Proficiency Exam that takes place twice a year (July and December).
-Due to the washoku boom there are more and more Japanese cooking programs available.
-Long-term resident Elizabeth Ando has published numerous cookbooks, has a handful of websites and holds cooking classes.
-Her website is www.tasteofculture.com, and my favourite of her books is Washoku.
+Learn how to cook Japanese homestyle meals at a Best Living Japan cooking class.
+You can check out all our classes here.
 Another great resource to learn is Temple University, Japan Campus that offers many continuing educational courses from history to web development.
 Registration for spring semester 2015 closes on January 13th.

 5. Help Others – Last but not least New Year’s resolution is to help others.
-There are many great organizations that you can help volunteer with your time or donate money.
+There are many great organizations that you can help volunteer for in Tokyo with your time or donate money.
 Here are just a few.
-Click through to their websites below and see how and when you can help.

 Good-luck and work hard on your New Year Resolution.
-Hope 2015 is an awesome year for you and your family!
+Hope this year is an awesome year for you and your family!